nascorreia/ftnt-terraform-aws-presentation/README.md

 3. Branch create_routing - Create routing resources
 4. Branch create_instances - Creation of FGT instance and all necessary resources
 5. Branch create_outputs - Create the output.tf file and print some outputs
-6. On repo ftnt-terraform-aws-presentation-infra-backend - Create the S3 bucket for remote state
+6. On repo ftnt-terraform-aws-presentation-infra-backend - Create the S3 bucket and DynamoDB table for the remote backend
 7. Branch create_remote_backend - Initialize the remote backend.
 The local state is (optionally) copied to the remote backend.
 The state now can be used in other configurations
 8. On repo ftnt-terraform-aws-presentation-fortios - Configure FortiOS